For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 In the middle of the room were two twin mattresses directly on the filthy brown shag carpet.
 There was a table saw next to them and had apparently been used right there because there was sawdust all over it and on the floor and on the mattresses, with pieces of wood stock and chips lying about.

 Then there was the drywall in the hallway leading to the living room room and in the kitchen that Scott remembered had looked like the drywall compound had been applied by Shetland ponies.
-In fact, he had to correct himself because Scott had a younger sister, Grace, that had a Shetland pony that could paint recognizable paintings with a brush held in its mouth and was more talented than whoever did this drywall job.
+In fact, he had to correct himself because Scott had a younger sister, Jean, that had a Shetland pony that could paint recognizable paintings with a brush held in its mouth and was more talented than whoever did this drywall job.
 It might have to be all torn down and reinstalled.
 Scott skirted the edge of an abyss of hopelessness that was beyond what he could register.
 It was like being one person locked in a room that had been decorated in four layers of wallpaper over six decades and it all had to be scraped off cleanly with only your fingernails.
 And he’d only seen the two rooms and not even either end of the house.
 He was looking at a month’s worth of work - at least.

 And still he moved further into the house.
 There was no carpeting in the South bedroom, just off the kitchen.
 To his huge relief, the drywall was not as bad.
 He wondered how many people Todd had been employing to do this work.
 Upon inspecting the heat registers in this room, they too were stuffed with construction debris, trash, and more old dog shit.
 Scott wondered just what he would say to Todd when he finally showed up.